-After admission to the Yale School of Architecture, students are required to complete the verification process, which includes submission of the parents' and student's 2001 foreign tax return or alternative documentation of income (e.g., statements from the student's and parents' employers) and the School of Architecture Financial Aid Application (normally mailed to the student in May).
-The School reserves the right to adjust a student's financial aid award if the actual income or asset information of the parent, student, or spouse is different from the original information estimated on the financial aid application(s).
+After admission to the Yale School of Architecture, students are required to complete the verification process, which includes submission (translated into English) of the student's, parents', and spouse's foreign tax returns or alternative documentation of income (e.g., statements from the student's, spouse's, and parents' employers).
+The School reserves the right to adjust a student's scholarship award if the actual income or asset information of the student, parent, or spouse is different from the original information estimated on the financial aid application(s).